Strawberry picking near Baton Rouge: U-Pick Guide

 Strawberry & Blueberry picking

-Strawberry availability posted daily on the Landry-Poche Farm Facebook Page.
-Pick Your Own dates have not been announced as Strawberries have been limited this year.
+Strawberry availability is posted daily on the Landry-Poche Farm Facebook Page.

 Founded in 1926, the family-run Landry-Poche Farm in Holden is in the heart of Louisiana’s strawberry farming region of Tangipahoa and Livingston parishes.